CBornes/Wiki-WritingLeague-UA/README.md

-# Writing Resources by WritingLeague@UA
+# Writing Resources
+This is a work in progress by the members of the WritingLeague@Univeristy of Aveiro

 # Books
 # Tools